 Eragrostis abyssinica tef is millennia-old star of Ethiopians.
 It is an edible seed often referred as grain crop.

 The name Teff is believed to have been derived from the Amharic word “teffa”/täfa; meaning, missing or lost.
 That's to indicate how easy it is to lose the seeds due to their incredibly small in sizes (less than 1mm in diameter).
 In fact, Teff seeds are the smallest in the world.
 You’d have to gather about 100 Of them to match the size of a single kernel of wheat!

-Teff is a naturally gluten-free super-food that originated from Ethiopia between 4000 B.C. and 1000 B.C.
-In Ethiopia and Eriteria, Teff is ground into a flour, fermented and baked into the staple food Injera.
+Teff is a naturally gluten-free super-food that was domesticated in Ethiopia between 4000 B.C. and 1000 B.C.
+It is ground into a flour, fermented and baked into the staple food Injera.

 - Antioxidant against environmental aggressors

 - Promoting production of hyaluronic acid and collagen for firmer skin

 - Skin conditioning